PlanQK/planqk-platform-docs/src/implementations/create-a-service.md

 ### Requirements

-This guide assumes that you have the latest version of PlanQK cli installed on your machine.
+This guide assumes that you have the latest version of PlanQK CLI installed on your machine.
 If not you can install it by following the instructions in the [CLI reference](../cli-reference.md).